Get started with a futures account

 To apply for a futures account:

-If you were previously approved for a Robinhood Derivatives account to trade event contracts, you’re already approved for futures trading.
+If you were previously approved for a Robinhood Derivatives account to trade event contracts, please contact Robinhood support to check your eligibility for futures trading.

 To apply for a Robinhood futures account, you’re required to have an open individual investing account with either: